LUZ-118/CHMSL-blend/README.md

 #### How to Adjust Program Parameters

-In "main.cpp", line 17-30 change parameters used in algorithm.
+In the main program "main.cpp", parameters can be set in lines 17-30.

 ## Enviroment
 * Windos 10 64-bit